Výpustek Cave - visit

 An approximately 100-year-old human skeleton was found in a 16-meters-deep abyss which is situated near the exit protected by an armoured gate.
 Perhaps he was an adventurer who fell down while trying to explore the cave.

-There is a second visit tour - the adventure tour DESCOVER THE SECRETS OF THE CAVE, which can be ordered by appointment in advance (max.
+There is the adventure tour DESCOVER THE SECRETS OF THE CAVE, which can be ordered by appointment in advance (max.
 10 persons over 6 years of age).